 How To Record Your Guitar?

-For a lot of guitarists recording guitars is one of the best things they like to do.
-If you want to record your guitar you need to know the sound will vary depending on factors like the kind of guitar, the player, the amplifier, and recording methods utilized.
+For many guitarists, recording guitars is one of the best things they like to do.
+If you want to record your guitar, you need to know the sound will vary depending on factors like the kind of guitar, the player, the amplifier, and the recording methods utilized.
 Check out some great tips to help you consistently record your guitar with great results.

-When you’re ready to start recording you need to make sure you prepare yourself properly.
-Make sure you have all the equipment you need like guitars, new strings (make sure they fit properly), new tubes, and any other necessary gear.
+When you’re ready to start recording, you must prepare yourself properly.
+Ensure you have all the equipment you need, like guitars, new strings (ensure they fit properly), new tubes, and other necessary gear.

 Make sure you thoroughly check your intonation and tuning.
-If you want to get the best tone possible during recording don’t wait to the last minute.
-Double check your tuning before each take so you don’t find yourself in the mix trying to fix any tonal issues.
+If you want the best tone possible during recording, don’t wait until the last minute.
+Double-check your tuning before each take, so you don’t find yourself in the mix trying to fix any tonal issues.

 Setup Your Amp and Mic

-You need an amp and Microphone for your home recording.
-For the microphone you can get the Shure SM7.
-It will be up to you if you want to use a condenser mic or a single dynamic mic.
+It would be best if you had an amp and Microphone for your home recording.
+For the microphone, you can get the Shure SM57.
+It will be up to you to use a condenser or a single dynamic mic.
 The condenser mics are known for recording clearer sounds.

-For the amp you can try out the Shure SM57.
-First plug into your amp and then position your mic in the middle between the speaker and yourself.
-You can experiment a little to see if you like the mic closer or further away from you.
+For the amp, you can try out the Shure SM57.
+First, plug into your amp and position your mic in the middle between the speaker and yourself.
+You can experiment a little to see if you like the mic closer or farther away from you.

-How close or how far the mic is from you will dramatically affect the sound.
+How close or far the mic is from you will dramatically affect the sound.
 Make sure your mic is plugged into an input on your audio interface.
-Use your recording software to pick what input you are going to use to give your mic a signal.
+Use your recording software to pick what input you will use to give your mic a signal.
 Now just ready the track to record and start recording your guitar sounds.